Connect with us

 • House Bill 970 would have prevented the state from using TANF funds for college scholarships to families who are not receiving TANF benefits.
 Historically, the state has reported its annual appropriations to the state’s scholarship programs as TANF spending in order to match the federal grant and pull down the funding.
 The effect of this is that money that should be going towards anti-poverty programs is actually being used to benefit middle-class families, Mississippi Today first reported in 2019.

-• House Bill 971 would have loosened eligibility for TANF, removing the upfront job search requirement, which significant barriers to applicants.
+• House Bill 971 would have loosened eligibility for TANF, removing the upfront job search requirement, which presents significant barriers to applicants.

 • Senate Bill 2331 would have removed the requirement that single moms sue their child’s father for child support – the same restriction Reeves supports dismantling in the child care voucher program – in order to qualify for TANF or food assistance through the Supplemental Nutrition Assistance Program.